techidaily/site-win11-tips/source/_posts/how-to-fix-windows-securitys-unexpected-error-in-windows-11-and-11.md

 ![The Reset this PC tool](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/reset-this-pc-tool.jpg)

  An in-place upgrade is an alternative troubleshooting method to resetting Windows.
 Performing an in-place upgrade will reinstall Windows by installing the latest build version.
 So, it’s like a reset, but the advantage is that an in-place upgrade preserves the apps you’ve installed.
-This guide to[performing an in-place upgrade on Windows](https://www.makeuseof.com/in-place-upgrade-windows-11/) provides full instructions for upgrading Windows 11 in such a way.
+This guide to [performing an in-place upgrade on Windows](https://www.makeuseof.com/in-place-upgrade-windows-11/) provides full instructions for upgrading Windows 11 in such a way.

  However, you could feasibly upgrade to a new Windows version via Settings.
 Open**Windows Update** in the Settings app to see if there’s a version upgrade available.
 If so, select to upgrade to the latest Windows build from there.

 ## Run a Scan With Windows Security Again

  You’ll probably be able to access the antivirus-scanning options in Windows Security again after applying the potential solutions covered here.
 So, try applying all those potential “Unexpected error” resolutions in the order specified to find one that works on your Windows PC.
-You can also contact the[Microsoft Windows support service](https://support.microsoft.com/en-us/home/contact?SourceApp=smc2&ContactUsExperienceEntryPointAssetId=Google) for further assistance but give the potential fixes outlined here a try first.
+You can also contact the [Microsoft Windows support service](https://support.microsoft.com/en-us/home/contact?SourceApp=smc2&ContactUsExperienceEntryPointAssetId=Google) for further assistance but give the potential fixes outlined here a try first.

 <ins class="adsbygoogle"
      style="display:block"